 - 2 tsp.
 Dijon mustard

 - 1/3 cup sun-dried tomatoes packed in oil plus 1 Tbsp. sun-dried tomato oil from the jar

 - Trim and halve one half of the Brussels sprouts.
 Use a mandoline or knife to thinly slice or shred remaining half; set aside.

-- Cook pasta according to package instructions until al dente.
-Reserve 1 1/4 cups pasta water and drain remaining.
+- Cook pasta according to package instructions until just shy of al dente.
+Reserve 1 1/4 cups pasta cooking water and drain remaining.

-- While pasta cooks, heat 1 Tbsp. of the oil and butter in a large high-sided skillet over medium-high.
+- While pasta cooks, heat olive oil in a large sauté pan over medium-high.
 Add halved Brussels sprouts (reserve shredded sprouts).
 Cook 4 to 5 minutes, stirring occasionally, until golden-brown.
-Reduce heat to medium; add remaining 1 Tbsp. oil from the jar of sun-dried tomatoes, along with shredded Brussels, shallots, garlic, 1/2 tsp. of the salt, and 1/4 tsp. black pepper, and a pinch of red pepper flakes.
-Cook 3 to 4 minutes, stirring occasionally, until shallots soften and garlic becomes aromatic.
+Add 1 Tbsp. oil from the jar of sun-dried tomatoes, along with shredded Brussels, shallots, garlic, 1/2 tsp. salt, 1/4 tsp. black pepper, and a pinch of red pepper flakes.
+Cook 3 to 4 minutes, stirring occasionally, until veggies soften.